 In June 2014, PACE decided to prepare a report on the problem of abuse of the Interpol system.
-Within the framework of the preparation of the PACE report, in May 2015, in May 2016 and in December 2016, representatives of the Open Dialog Foundation provided their expertise at a meeting of the PACE Committee on Legal Affairs and Human Rights.
+Within the framework of the preparation of the PACE report, in May 2015, in May 2016 and in December 2016, representatives of the Open Dialogue Foundation provided their expertise at a meeting of the PACE Committee on Legal Affairs and Human Rights.

 On 26 April, 2017, PACE approved the report and resolution on the topic of ‘Abusive use of the Interpol system: the need for more stringent legal safeguards‘.
 The report, whose author was a representative of the European People’s Party Bernd Fabritius, stated that: ‘Interpol Red Notice procedures have been abused by certain member States, and Interpol has been unable to prevent many such abuses or provide relief in good time‘.
 The PACE report refers to the data of the European Commission, which managed to interview the authorities of 22 EU countries.
 Half of the replies indicated that the EU states have faced unlawful Interpol requests for an international alert.

-On 26 April, 2017, in Strasbourg, along with the PACE Rapporteur Bernd Fabritius, the Open Dialog Foundation organised an event to discuss implementation of the PACE recommendations on the Interpol reform.
+On 26 April, 2017, in Strasbourg, along with the PACE Rapporteur Bernd Fabritius, the Open Dialogue Foundation organised an event to discuss implementation of the PACE recommendations on the Interpol reform.
 It should be noted that representatives of Kazakhstan exerted pressure on the PACE rapporteur and other PACE members.
 The Kazakhstani authorities sought denial of the resolution or exclusion of points regarding the political overtones of the case of Mukhtar Ablyazov, a Kazakhstani opposition politician.

 A representative of Interpol, Yaron Gottlieb, refused to participate in the event.
 In a telephone conversation, he explained his refusal by the fact that Mukhtar Ablyazov, whose case is still being considered by Interpol, was included in the list of speakers.
-In this regard, the Open Dialog Foundation expressed its regret over the fact and pointed out that the French State Council, more than 60 members of the European Parliament and human rights organisations had already acknowledged the political context of the Ablyazov case.
+In this regard, the Open Dialogue Foundation expressed its regret over the fact and pointed out that the French State Council, more than 60 members of the European Parliament and human rights organisations had already acknowledged the political context of the Ablyazov case.
 In response, the Interpol press service assured the Foundation that Interpol did not set conditions regarding the list of speakers and remained open to a constructive dialogue.
 There is reason to believe that the Kazakhstani authorities could have influenced Interpol’s decision to refuse to participate in the event.
 Despite the actions of Kazakhstani lobbyists, PACE delegates approved the report on the reform of Interpol.